top of page

 In this bonus episode, I want to speak to educators about how we can make changes to the existing framework to better respect and nurture the students in our care.

 Are you an educator who doesn’t want to walk away from the existing system, but knows that changes need to be made?
+Here’s what I’m suggesting in a nutshell: find a way to nurture the individuality of each student.

 One jumping-off point would be to incorporate something similar to May Program at Breck School.

+At Breck, classes finish at the end of April, and for the entire month of May, Upper School students are “given the chance to create their own meaningful learning experiences.”
 9th and 10th graders take unique electives that ordinarily wouldn’t be offered during the school year, while 10th and 11th graders leave campus to engage in volunteer work, internships, or study abroad.

 And here’s an important note: the students choose where they want to work (with approval).
 They don’t choose from a list of five companies.
 They do the work, pitch the program, and are free to grow in a way that uniquely speaks to them.